 Under Washington Law, an officer shall not be held liable in any civil action for an arrest based on probable cause, enforcement in good faith of a court order, or any other action or omission in good faith under this chapter arising from an alleged incident of domestic violence brought by any party to the incident.
 What this means is that an officer has clear protections for his/her actions against a lawsuit, if they arrest a person who they have “probable cause” to believe has committed domestic violence.
 Probable cause is a low burden, and you will typically see officers arrest someone in an abundance of caution if “domestic violence” is reported.

-Many people mistakenly believe that the contact does not constitute a violation if it is “invited” by the alleged victim.
-This is not the case.
-Be very careful about any contact from the “alleged victim.”
-If the alleged “victim” contacts a defendant, invites them to talk, visit, etc., and the defendant does not immediately discontinue the communication, the defendant can not only face new criminal charges, but the court can find the defendant in violation of a pretrial order of release, and remand the defendant back into custody if a criminal charge is pending.
+Many people mistakenly believe that contact with a protected party does not constitute a violation if it is “invited” by the alleged victim.
+They also believe that the order somehow prohibits the protected party from contacting them.
+But neither of these are true.
+Any contact with the “alleged victim,” even if invited, is a criminal offense.
+In other words, if the protected party invites them to talk, visit, etc., and the defendant does not immediately discontinue the communication, the defendant can face new criminal charges, can face contempt of court proceedings, and a court can also find the defendant in violation of a pretrial order of release if the "no contact" provision was part of release conditions.
+In this final instance, a defendant can be remanded back into custody if a criminal charge is pending.

-An additional gross misdemeanor can be charged if there is an alleged act of domestic violence, and there is also an allegation that the defendant prevented or attempted to prevent a victim or witness from calling 911 or obtaining medical assistance.
-This is a charge under RCW 9A.36.150.
+An additional gross misdemeanor can be charged if during an alleged act of domestic violence the defendant prevented or attempted to prevent a victim or witness from calling 911 or obtaining medical assistance.
+This is a separate criminal charge under RCW 9A.36.150, otherwise known as "Interfering with Reporting."

 The unique consequences of a Domestic Violence conviction